 The District process for initial approval and subsequent annual approvals of school improvement plans which shall provide for each school improvement plan to be reviewed and approved or disapproved by the School Board.
-The

-Superintendent shall refer any disapproved school improvement plans to the appropriate agency as required by law.
+The Superintendent shall refer any disapproved school improvement plans to the Department of Education.

 - III.
-A two-year individualized assistance and intervention plan for schools that do not meet or make adequate progress, as defined in Florida Statutes and State Board of Education rules, in satisfying the goals and standards of their approved school improvement plan. - IV.
-A communication program, to inform the public about student performance and educational programs in District and school reports. - V. Funds for schools to develop and implement school improvement plans.
+A two-year individualized assistance and intervention plan for schools that do not meet or make adequate progress, as defined in Florida Statutes and State Board of Education rules, in satisfying the goals and standards of their approved school improvement plan; - IV.
+A communication program, to inform the public about student performance and educational programs in District and school reports; - V. Funds for schools to develop and implement school improvement plans; and - VI.
+Reporting Procedures - A. To provide the Department of Education with annual feedback on the progress of implementing and maintaining a system of school improvement and education accountability.
+Items specified in section 1001.42, Florida Statutes, shall be included in all feedback reports. - B. To provide parents with the school financial report including the average amount of money spent per student in the school.

-24.121(5)(c), 1001.10, 1001.42, 1001.43, 1001.452, 1003.413, 1008.33, 1008.345, 1001.385, 1010.01, 1011.01, F.S.
+24.121(5)(c), 1001.10, 1001.42, 1001.43, 1001.452, 1002.20, 1003.413, 1008.33, 1008.345, 1001.385, 1010.01, 1011.01, F.S.

-REVISION(S): 12/06/04, 02/06/07 FORMERLY: NEW
+REVISION(S): 12/06/04, 02/06/07, 08/15/17 FORMERLY: NEW